-PURPOSE To provide the Board with an update on mortality and learning from deaths

-PREVIOUSLY CONSIDERED BY Elements considered by the Trust Mortality Surveillance Group (Clinical Governance Committee), RAQC in January 2018

-Objective(s) to which issue relates Keeping our promises about quality and value - embedding the changes resulting from delivery of Our Changing Hospitals Programme.
+PURPOSE To provide the Board with an update on mortality and learning from deaths PREVIOUSLY CONSIDERED BY Elements considered by the Trust Mortality Surveillance Group (Clinical Governance Committee), RAQC in January 2018 Objective(s) to which issue relates Keeping our promises about quality and value - embedding the changes resulting from delivery of Our Changing Hospitals Programme.
 Developing new services and ways of working - delivered through working with our partner organisations Delivering a positive and proactive approach to the redevelopment of the Mount Vernon Cancer Centre.

-Risk Issues As identified in the report

-(Quality, safety, financial, HR, legal issues, equality issues)

-Healthcare/ National Policy CQC Compliance

-(includes CQC/Monitor)

-CRR/Board Assurance Framework Corporate Risk Register ✓ BAF

-ACTION REQUIRED

-For appro val For decision

-For discus sion

-DIRECTOR: Medical Director

-PRESENTED BY: Medical Director

-AUTHOR: Clinical Improvement Lead / Medical Director

-DATE: January 2018
+Risk Issues (Quality, safety, financial, HR, legal issues, equality issues) As identified in the report Healthcare/ National Policy (includes CQC/Monitor) CQC Compliance CRR/Board Assurance Framework Corporate Risk Register ✓ BAF ACTION REQUIRED For approv For discus DIRECTOR: Medical Director PRESENTED BY: Medical Director AUTHOR: Clinical Improvement Lead / Medical Director DATE: January 2018